 Safety on the Road

 23. Know how to stay safe on vacation.
 Be aware of commotion, people bumping into you, beggars hanging around.
 Pick pockets are smarter and better at what they do than you think.
+Check out these common scams.
+Also, read about these top 10 travel scams to watch out for.

 24. Don’t wear your backpack on your back, especially if you’re carrying expensive items.
 It’s easy for a thief to unzip a pocket and take something without you noticing.
 Carry it on your front, or lock the compartments.